ilyautkin/modxbughunt/README.md

 ### 4. Clear both your MODX and browser cache
 ### 5. Test whether the bug is really fixed or not
 ### 6. Is it fixed or not?
 Is it fixed?
 Let the integrators and fixer know by mentioning them in your comment.
 Not fixed?
 Let the fixer know by mentioning him in a comment.

+Don't forget to mention the #modxbughunt tag in your comment.

 ## Problems, issues, help needed?
 Just ask in the [MODX Community Slack #development](https://modx.org/) or on the [MODX Community Forums](https://forums.modx.com/).